Patient comfort and well-being are of primary focus and importance.

 prevention & screening programs

 Community outreach has always been a high priority for St. Joseph Regional Medical Center and our Cancer Program.
-Through community collaboration, partnerships, sponsorships and hospital-sponsored activities, St. Joseph and the cancer program supports of the overall outreach goals and activities of the hospital, while also developing its own program to improve the health of our community regarding cancer and cancer care.
+Through community collaboration, partnerships, sponsorships and hospital-sponsored activities, St. Joseph and the cancer program support the overall outreach goals and activities of the hospital, while also developing its own program to improve the health of our community regarding cancer and cancer care.

 Clinical trials are medical research studies that rely on human volunteers.
 These studies determine if a new treatment—such as an experimental drug to control high blood pressure—is safe and effective.
 They may also be used to test new uses for existing treatments.